 Best Jungle Lodges for Tambopata National Reserve

 A little closer to town, Tambopata National Reserve provides tours to see beautiful and wildlife-rich lakes, macaw and parrot clay licks where hundreds of parrots flock each day feeding from the medicinal substrate, and for rainforest walks through the jungle to spot many different Amazonian animals and plants.
-Here you have options if you’re looking for a short tour at incredible jungle lodges like Sandoval Lake Lodge, which nestled inside Tambopata National Reserve on the shore of the impressive Sandoval Lake.
-This is our recommendation to see the most rainforest species over a short tour of 1 or 2 nights.
+Here, you have options if you’re looking for a short tour at incredible jungle lodges like Sandoval Lake Lodge, nestled inside Tambopata National Reserve on the shore of the impressive Sandoval Lake, or the Posada Amazonas Lodge.

 Another deep Amazon lodge, from the Heath River Wildlife Center you have access to the rainforest of two protected areas: the Tambopata National Reserve and Madidi National Park (a protected area we will cover at the end of this article).
 Here you can experience both a large Macaw Clay Lick for fantastic and close photography as well as a Tapir lick to enjoy a chance of spotting these strange and mysterious jungle beasts.